QuantEcon/python-lecture-sandpit.myst/lectures/bayes_nonconj.md

         plt.show()
 ```

-Here, I define parameters that are used by all exercises below.
+Let's set some parameters that we'll use in all of the examples  below.

+To save computer time at first, notice that  we'll set `MCMC_num_samples = 2000` and `SVI_num_steps = 5000`.

+(Later, to increase accuracy of approximations, we'll want to increase these.)

 ```{code-cell} ipython3
 num_list = [5,10,50,100,1000]